ory/keto/README.md

 There are various ways of installing ORY keto on your system.

-#### Download binaries
+#### 1. Download binaries

 The client and server **binaries are downloadable at [releases](https://github.com/ory/keto/releases)**.
-There is currently no installer available.
-You have to add the ORY keto binary to the PATH environment variable yourself or put the binary in a location that is already in your path (`/usr/bin`, ...).
+There is no installer yet available.
+Add the ORY keto binary to the PATH environment variable or add the binary to a location already in your path (`/usr/bin`, ...).
-If you do not understand what that all of this means, ask in our [chat channel](https://www.ory.sh/chat).
+If these download instructions are unclear, ask for clarification in our [chat channel](https://www.ory.sh/chat).
 We are happy to help.

-#### Using Docker
+#### 2. Using Docker

-**Starting the host** is easiest with docker.
+**Starting the host** is easiest with Docker.
 The host process handles HTTP requests and is backed by a database.
 Read how to install docker on [Linux](https://docs.docker.com/linux/), [OSX](https://docs.docker.com/mac/) or [Windows](https://docs.docker.com/windows/).
 ORY keto is available on [Docker Hub](https://hub.docker.com/r/oryd/keto/).

-You can use ORY keto without a database, but be aware that restarting, scaling or stopping the container will **lose all data**:
+When using ORY keto without a database, restarting, scaling or stopping the container will **lose all data**:

 ```